rocky-linux/documentation/en/rocky/8/guides/basic_network_configuration.md

 ## Prerequisites

 * A certain amount of comfort operating from the command line
-* All operations require a user with elevated/administrative privileges on the system (For example root, sudo and so on)
+* Elevated or administrative privileges on the system (For example root, sudo and so on)
 * Optional: familiarity with networking concepts

 # Introduction